ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

   ▸ mytestkey
 ```

 Subnets are currently permissioned only.
-Therefore, the process now requires the user to provide _which keys can control the subnet_.
+Therefore, the process now requires the user to provide
+_which keys can control the Subnet_.
 We are prompted to provide one or more **P-Chain addresses**.
 Only the keys corresponding to these addresses will be able to add or remove validators.
+Make sure
-Make sure to provide **Fuji P-Chain** addresses (`P-Fuji....`).
+to provide **Fuji P-Chain** addresses (`P-Fuji....`).

 ```bash
 Configure which addresses may add new validators to the subnet.